 Visas

-For most visitors, a visa is required to travel in Sri Lanka.
+For most visitors, a visa is required to travel to Sri Lanka.
 You’ll need to apply online via this link and wait to be approved.
-It’s good practice to apply at least a week in advance.
-The visa will be valid for 30 days and will cost you between $20 and $35 USD.
+It’s good practice to apply at least a week before your Sri Lanka holiday.
+The visa will be valid for 30 days and will cost you about $50 USD unless you are a permanent resident of a SAARC Country.

 Although recent events in Sri Lanka might discourage tourists from visiting, the country remains one of the friendly locals and peaceful lands despite isolated acts of violence.
 We highly recommend you add this incredible country to your bucket list.